Quảng Ninh province: Economy

 The per capita production of cereals in the district was 205.2 kg as against the national figure of 501.8 kg. in 2008.

 In 2007, the industrial output of the province was 37,987.5 billion VND against the national output of 1.47 million billion VND.

+On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam's provinces, Quang Ninh received a score of 71.25.
+This was a slight decrease from 2022 in which the province received a score of 72.95.
+In 2023, the province received its highest scores on the 'time costs' and 'business support policy' criteria and lowest on 'labour policy' and 'policy bias'.

 Historical places

 The province has number of attractions connected with the landforms such as the mountains and the sea or the bay, religious places of worship and festivals.
 Some of these are:

 Mountains

 Bài Thơ Mountain is a limestone mountain formation, which rises to a height of 106 meters, right in the middle of Hạ Long City.
 It appears like a giant castle with three towers of the undulating rock.
 Another famous mountain is the That Bai Tho Mountain, which was earlier called the Transmission Mount (Then).
 It has historical linkage to the visit of Emperor Lê Thánh Tông to the provincial city in 1468.
 The emperor was moved by the beauty of the mountain covered with clouds, called it a young fairy of Hạ Long and got a poem written on it and engraved on the southern side of the rocky cliff.
 In 1729, Lord Trịnh Cương did a painting and poem on Emperor Lê Thánh Tông on this mountain.
 That's why it was called Bai Tho mountain (Poem mountain).

 Bai Tho mountain is an important historical and cultural relic as well as a tourist attraction.